bushrakalaji/exam-project2/README.md

 This application has been thoroughly tested during its development.
 If you want to run the tests locally, use the following command: `npm run test`.

-## User Guide

-Please refer to the [User Guide](./USER_GUIDE.md) for detailed instructions on how to use the application.

 ## API Documentation